Aetopia/Stonecutter/README.md

 Now the game is capped at 3× the monitor's refresh rate.

-So what's exactly going on here when `IDXGISwapchain::Present(0, 0)` is called?
+So what's exactly going on when `IDXGISwapchain::Present(0, 0)` is called?

 - Desktop Window Manager is forcing the game to synchronize with the monitor's refresh rate or use V-Sync.